-If you live in Tampa, Sebring, or the surrounding area, consider a call to Newsom Eye.
+If you live in Tampa, Sebring, or the surrounding areas, please give us a call at Newsom Eye.
 Led by board-certified ophthalmologist T. Hunter Newsom, MD, Newsom Eye offers many laser vision correction procedures including Newsom Eye Custom LASIK.

 Q: Is “laser vision correction” the same as LASIK?